Cepesp-Fgv/cepesp-python/README.md

 Remember that all the data returned by the functions above is filtered for apt candidacies (candidacies approved by TSE).
 Thus, you may find a slightly smaller number of observations in CepespData/FGV datasets than in the original TSE files.

-The documentation on the filtering process can be found on: https://github.com/Cepesp-Fgv/tse-dados/blob/a28c237bcca0270840a39184e5a98322d3443e60/CepespData/etl/process/VotesVotsecProcess.py#L53.
+The documentation on the filtering process can be found in this link: https://github.com/Cepesp-Fgv/tse-dados/blob/a28c237bcca0270840a39184e5a98322d3443e60/CepespData/etl/process/VotesVotsecProcess.py#L53.